07.04.2026

 Frequently Asked Questions

-Is there a minimum team size that pension funds require for a first-time real estate fund?
+Is there a minimum team size that pension funds require?

-Can a first-time real estate fund qualify for pension emerging manager programs?
+Can a first-time fund qualify for pension emerging manager programs?

-What back-office functions do pensions expect a first-time fund to have in place?
+What back-office functions do pensions expect to be in place?

-How does moving from deal-by-deal raises to a blind-pool fund change what pensions require from the team?
+How does moving to a blind-pool fund change team requirements?

-What are the most common reasons first-time real estate funds fail pension diligence on team?
+What are the most common reasons funds fail diligence on team?

 Continue reading this series: